jvkersch/tmtools/README.md

 ```

 If you already have some PDB files, you can use the functions from `tmalign.io`
-to retrieve the coordinate and sequence data:
+to retrieve the coordinate and sequence data.
+These functions rely on
+`BioPython`, which is not installed by default to keep dependencies
+lightweight.
+To use them, you have to install `BioPython` first (`pip install
+biopython`).
+Then run:

 ```python
 >>> from tmtools.io import get_structure, get_residue_data
 >>> from tmtools.testing import get_pdb_path